 No, your NDIS funding is connected to you as an individual and will go with you to your new provider.

 Choosing a new provider is your choice.
-However, for Participants who are unsure what to do, we will engage with a panel of trusted NDIA Registered Providers to provide you with some options.
+However, for participants who are unsure what to do, we have engaged with a panel of trusted NDIA Registered Providers to provide you with some options for consideration so that your transition happens as quickly and smoothly as possible.

 The final choice will always be up to you and your family.